freenet/freenetorg-website/README.md

 2. [Gradle Build Tool](https://gradle.org/install/)
 3. [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (optional but highly recommended)

-## Overview

-The website is built using the [Kweb](https://kweb.io/) framework, which is implemented in Kotlin.

 ## Setting up

 1. Clone the repository, two options: